sanadhis/ADA-2017/project/web/index.md

 * [The musiXmatch Dataset](https://labrosa.ee.columbia.edu/millionsong/musixmatch): Containing lyrics.
 * [The Echo Nest Taste Profile Subset](https://labrosa.ee.columbia.edu/millionsong/tasteprofile) : Containing profiles of real users with their play count.

-Important features of Million Song Dataset:
+Important fields of Million Song Dataset:
 <dl>
 <dt>track_id</dt>
-<dd>The primary identifier for all songs in dataset.</dd>
+<dd>The primary identifier field for all songs in dataset.</dd>
 <dt>song_hotttnesss</dt>
 <dd>the popularity of a song measured with value of between 0 - 1.</dd>
 </dl>